SofusHilfling-School/DB-Neo4JAssignment/README.md

 MERGE (evn)-[:IS_ALSO]->(se)
 ```

-_NOTE: Because of the way the csv data is structed, the current graph model shows both WON and LOSS  as Subtype nodes of a single CHALLENGE node.
-This _
+_NOTE: Because of the way the csv data is structed, the current graph model shows both WON and LOSS  as Subtype nodes of a single CHALLENGE node._

 # Graph Model
 ![Picture of graph model](asserts/graph_model.png)